 Owning rental property

-If your goal is to generate passive income instead, then you can hire a property management firm to take care of the day-to-day logistics on your behalf.
+If your goal is to generate passive income and the job of landlord doesn't appeal to you, then you can hire a property management firm to take care of the day-to-day logistics on your behalf.
 It will cut into your profits, but also save you time and stress.

 - Charging your tenants more in rent than you're paying in expenses